 TANNIN DRIED "SAVU PODS"

 Tannin's most popular pod is, mercifully, pretty forgiving in terms of prep time.
 Yeah, they'll float like mad when introduced to water, but their buoyancy tendencies can be conquered relatively easily.

 Once again, you'll need to boil them.
 Place them in an inert pot, fill with fresh water, and bring them to a boil.
 Keep poking at them during the process to make sure they get submerged as much as possible during boiling.
-Once the water reaches a boil, reduce heat and let them do their thing for about 10-15 minutes.
+Once the water reaches a boil, reduce heat and let them do their thing for at least 20-25 minutes.
 Allow them to cool, then place them in a container of fresh, room temperature water to make sure that they've been "sunk."
 Leave them submerged for a couple of days, preferably with a bag of fish activated carbon to remove any impurities and excess tannins.

 TANNIN PREMIUM ALDER CONES